-Emily Baas is a graduate student at the Tulane University.
-In the summer of 2018, she will be traveling with a group of college-aged students on a 70-day, 4000+ mile ride from Baltimore, MD to San Francisco, CA, raising money and awareness for the Ulman Cancer Fund for Young Adults.
+Emily Baas is a graduate student at Tulane University.
+In the summer of 2018, she will be traveling with a group of college-aged students on a 70-day, 4000+ mile ride from Baltimore, MD to Portland, OR, raising money and awareness for the Ulman Cancer Fund for Young Adults.

 What is your connection to the cancer community?

 I was a 180-mile participant, and member of the student executive board for Pelotonia benefitting Ohio State’s cancer research facility while I was an undergraduate student.
 I became involved when my aunt was first diagnosed with bladder cancer and participated again in her memory.
 More recently, I witnessed my uncle’s decline and end of life battle to brain cancer.
 I stood by and watched as his ability to farm his land left him, his vision taken away as his tumor took over, watched him fall in an attempt to prove he could still care for himself, and heard the desperation in his voice when he said,” I am too young to die,” a week before his passing.
 I promised him at his funeral that I would do better for him as I pursue a career in medicine and give with all my ability to make sure others don’t have to head down his path.

 Why are you traveling over 4000 miles this summer with the Ulman Cancer Fund for Young Adults?